-Key audit matters are those matters that, in our professional judgment, were of most significant in our audit of the consolidated financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significant in our audit of the consolidated financial statements for the year ended December 31, 2023.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-Based on our judgments, the key audit matters that should be disclosed in this audit report are as follows:
+Based on our judgments, the key audit matter that should be disclosed in this audit report is as follows:

-1. Subsequent measurements of inventories
+Subsequent measurements of inventories

 Please refer to note 4(h) "Inventories" and note 5(a) of the consolidated financial statements for accounting policy related to subsequent measurements of inventories, and accounting assumptions and estimation uncertainties of inventories, respectively.
-Please refer to note 6(e) for information related to impairment of inventories of the consolidated financial statements.
+Please refer to note 6(e) "Inventories" for information related to impairment of inventories of the consolidated financial statements.